-If you are fed up with the spiralling costs of cable television in South Africa, look into the multiple video on demand services available to South Africans.
+8. Investigate video on demand services If you are fed up with the spiralling costs of cable television in South Africa, look into the multiple video on demand services available to South Africans.
 This calculation assumes you have a suitable data connection into your home.

 Current costs of DSTV Premium: R759 per month